 • And more

-Try to keep your executive summary rather brief and to the point.
+Keep your executive summary brief and to the point.
 You aren’t writing a novel, so try to keep it under three to four paragraphs.

 Take a look at the executive summary in the marketing plan example below: